Anthrobotics/anthro-docs/docs/index.md

 We welcome any and all to join us on our endeavor of bringing embodied synthetic intelligence (SI) of all forms to everyone.

-If you want to help, please see the [contribution guide](contribution-guide.md) to see how you can be part of the greatest robotics project of our time.
+If you want to help, please see the [Getting Started](getting_started/roles_&_positions.md) to see how you can be part of the greatest robotics project of our time.

 ## Requirements